Gaussian Behavior of Quadratic Irrationals: Possible extensions and open problems.

 -- or the set ${\cal P}_N[M]$ of quadratic irrationals $x\in {\cal P}[M]$ with $\epsilon(x) \le N$,

 the distribution of $C$ is asymptotically Gaussian (for $N \to \infty$), and there are two constants $\mu_M(c), \nu_M(c)$ for which

 \end{theorem}

 \begin{proof} [Sketch of the proof] We adapt here the general description given in the introduction.
-Now the Dirichlet series $Q_M(s, w), P_M(s, w)$ have both a pole on the curve $s = \sigma_M(w)$ where $\sigma_M(w) $ is implicitely defined by the equation
+Now the Dirichlet series $Q_M(s, w), P_M(s, w)$ have both a pole on the curve $s = 2\sigma_M(w)$ where $\sigma_M(w) $ is implicitly defined by the equation

 \centerline{$\lambda_M(\sigma_M(w), w) = 1$, \quad $\sigma_M(0)= \sigma_M$. } Moreover, if $M$ is large enough (say $M \ge M_0$), the real number $\sigma_M$ is close enough to 1, and the vertical line $\Re s = \sigma_M $ is contained in the Dolgopyat strip of Theorem \ref{C}.
 Then, bounds \`a la Dolgopyat are available for the constrained transfer operator (which can be viewed as a perturbation of the unconstrained one, as in \cite{CeVa}).
-This entails the polynomial growth of the quasi-inverse $(I-{\bf H}_{M, s, w})^{-1}$, and thus the polynomial growth of the two series $Q_M(s, w), P_M(s, w)$ for $|\Im s| \to \infty$ and $w$ close to 0.
+This entails the polynomial growth of the quasi-inverse $(I-{\bf H}_{M, t, w})^{-1}$, and thus the polynomial growth of the two series $Q_M(s, w), P_M(s, w)$ for $|\Im s| \to \infty$ and $w$ close to 0.
 The constants $\mu_M(c)$ and $\nu_M(c)$ are equal to the first and second derivatives of the function $w \mapsto 2 \sigma_M(w)$ at $w= 0$. \end{proof}